 Who We Are

 Portland Street Art Alliance (PSAA) is a 501(c)(3) non-profit organization in Portland, Oregon.
-Since 2012, Portland Street Art Alliance has managed over 40 commissioned and publicly-funded projects.
+Since 2012, Portland Street Art Alliance has managed over 95 commissioned and publicly-funded projects.
 We’re a network of artists, academics, and professionals working to facilitate art projects in the city.
 We document public art history, assist emerging artists with career development, offer internships, facilitate educational forums, host interpretive tours, and provide online platforms for community-building.
 PSAA advocates for artists by working with the City and stakeholders to develop more equitable and inclusive policies and programs.
-Our mission is to cultivate a more democratic culture of artistic expression, by activating public spaces and broadening perspectives to build a more engaged and diverse city.
+Our mission is to advance street art culture by empowering artists to activate the spaces where we live, work, and play.

 Research.
 Document and preserve the rich heritage of public art by educating the public of its importance and involving communities in restoring historic murals.
 Compile, collect, and publish empirical data on street art to promote progressive urban policies which support this craft and artistic community.